-Perlite is a naturally occurring mineral, and it existed as a type of volcanic glass saturated with water over a long time.
+Perlite is a naturally occurring mineral, and it existed as a type of volcanic glass saturated with water for a long time.
 Natural Perlite is dark black or grey colored amorphous glass.
 Amorphous means that it doesn’t have any definite shape or structure, unlike a crystal.
+Keep reading the article about what is perlite.

 What is Perlite made up of?